All Episodes

 I guess we have to begin to look into all this.

-Until people can't live in certain places anymore at all?
+until we begin losing coastal cities, until people can't live in certain places anymore at all?

-People worry about nuclear power because of the association with nuclear bombs as well and so that relates to security kind of issues.
+People worry about nuclear power because of the association with nuclear bombs as well.

-I mean, I think nuclear power could indeed be a part of the solution, but it's not the whole solution, and it does have these other worries that you generate nuclear waste, and that nuclear waste has long time frames associated with it, tens of thousands of years, and so that is indeed an unsolved problem.
+And it does have these other worries that you generate nuclear waste, and that nuclear waste has long timeframes associated with it, tens of thousands of years.

 I don't know how viable it is on a larger scale, and I know we've got an awful lot of it.

-We'll take this quick break.
+Hold on, Doctor, we'll take this quick break.

-My guest is Dr. Kevin Trembath.
+My guest is Dr. Kevin Trimbreth.

 He is a distinguished senior scientist in the climate analysis section at the National Center for Atmospheric Research.

-You're happy when you're brave.
+You're happy when you're great.

-You'll never see the morning light.
+Baby, when you're feeling right, you'll never see the morning light.

-Remember, when calling Midnight in the Desert, let the phone ring until answered.
+Remember, when calling midnight in the desert, let the phone ring until answered.

 These calls are unscreened for your listening pleasure.

-Call 1-952-CALL-ART.
+Call 1-952-CALLART.

 That's 1-952-225-5278.